News

 • Importance: Maintaining calmness helps in producing a clear and coherent letter.

-• Action: Stay relaxed during the test, and focus on applying your skills effectively.
+• Action: Stay relaxed during the test and focus on applying your skills effectively.

 Additional Tips: